$ cd fundamentals-of-devops

 }

-The main changes are to make security and reliability improvements similar to the ones you did in the server
+These are the same security and reliability improvements you did in the server orchestration section:

 4 | Install PM2. |

-To build the AMI, make sure Packer is installed, authenticate to AWS as described in Authenticating to AWS on the command line, and run the following:
+To build the AMI, authenticate to AWS, and run the following:

 $ cd ch3/packer